 The T. rex will often just pop up completely at random and without warning.
 I always loved that as it made the game much more tense for me that at any moment this large unstoppable behemoth could suddenly just come crashing out of nowhere.
 Maybe you’d be out in the open and suddenly you’d hear a rumbling and then it would be there, or maybe just its head would come smashing through a window without warning.
 It definitely kept the player on edge in a good way.

-The T-Rex is ultimately the final boss in the game, but depending on how you play it can be defeated in a number of different ways.
+The T. rex is ultimately the final boss in the game, but depending on how you play it can be defeated in a number of different ways.
 In one possible ending the Tyrannosaurus is actually shown to swim after Regina it is so determined.
 The Tyrannosaurus is fixated on hunting Regina throughout the entire game.
-You could compare it to Sharptooth in the first Land Before Time Movie in that the T-Rex really has no reason to chase the main heroes.
-They’d be nothing more than one bite to it and there are dozens of larger Dinosaurs it could attack and kill, but its still seemingly obsessed with killing the main hero above all else.
+You could compare it to Sharptooth in the first Land Before Time Movie in that in both cases the T. rex really has no reason to chase the main heroes, as they’d be nothing more than one bite to it and there are dozens of larger Dinosaurs it could attack and kill.

 The for want of a better word relationship between the T. rex and Regina is like a reverse Ahab/Moby Dick.
 Here it is the big bloody awful animal with huge teeth is obsessed with killing the human and is ultimately destroyed by its quest.